 Kitchen knives have grooves in them so it helps prevents vegetables from sticking while cutting.
 The air in the grooves acts as an anti-stick coating between the knife and the food.

 In previous articles, I have discussed the importance of having the right knife for the right task, and the same applies here.
-The difference is, you need to first understand how much impact having a grooved will have, then only can you decide whether you want one or not.
-This type of knife might a little more expensive and there is also the question, how much difference will it make to have one?
+In this article I will try to explain why you need to have a grooved knife and how much impact having one will have.
+Only then will you be able to decide whether you want one or not.
+This type of knife might be a little more expensive and there is also the question, how do you buy a good one?

 What is the best use of a grooved knife?